 - Mobile phone reception is generally good from the main building

 - Assistance dogs accompanying visually or hearing impaired guests are welcome; dogs must be kept on a lead or harness at all times

 - Information can be provided in large print

 - Special diets can be catered for.
 Specialist food can be obtained with prior notice

 - Hired equipment can be arranged for your stay with prior notice

 You can check in to your room from 2.30pm onwards (premium rooms from 1pm).
 Please join us for afternoon tea.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday, outlining this exciting expressive art holiday ahead.

-Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
-If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.
 When we go out into the lovely local countryside, we'll be walking up to 2 miles (3km) carrying our equipment as we find the very best landscapes to capture expressively in pastels.

 Introduction to pastels

 Our holiday begins in earnest as our expert art leader provides us with an easy-to-follow demonstration of different pastel techniques.
 With such a solid understanding of how to work with this versatile medium, we’re soon confidently creating our very own colourful, dramatic and expressive pastel painting.
 There’s great practical experience to be had, as we work from some good quality reference photos provided by our art leader.
 With plenty of group and one-to-one tuition throughout the day, we’re amazed by what we can produce!